q3769/conseq4j/README.md

 ### The long version on usage:

-The conseq4j implementation is thread-safe, in the sense that the API client could submit tasks concurrently using multiple threads.
-However, it is worthwhile to clarify the effect of using client-side multithreading, rather than the conseq4j API, to achieve concurrency.
+The conseq4j implementation is thread-safe per the task submission order.
+However, it is not recommended that the API client submit tasks concurrently using multiple threads.
+In the context of sequencing and concurrency, thread-safeness goes beyond the concern of data corruption on individual tasks into that of the execution order across multiple related tasks.
+It is worthwhile to clarify the effect of using client-side multithreading, instead of the conseq4j API, to achieve concurrency.

 First, it is the API client's responsibility and concern how tasks are submitted.
 If execution order is imperative, the client has to ensure that tasks are submitted in proper sequence to begin with.
 Fortunately, often times that is